obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 For example, if implementing a lint that uses information about attributes, find other lints that check attribute information and use them as guides as you write your lint.

-The ["Adding a new lint"](#adding-a-new-lint) section of this document has a checklist of steps you can follow to ensure your new lint is tested and included in the lints that `cargo-semver-checks` runs.
+The ["Adding a new lint"](#adding-a-new-lint) section of this document has a walkthrough for defining and testing new lints.

 Please see the ["Running `cargo test` for the first time"](#running-cargo-test-for-the-first-time) section to generate the test rustdoc JSON data the tests require.
 Failing to run this step